Introduction

 / { ... }

-All three of the globals used in the predicate
+All three of the bound variables used in the predicate

 are statically defined by the compiler and are provided by the call